junsu10291/CS1951ABlog/index.md

 <img src="NV_zipcode.png" alt="top20fivestar" width="600" height="400">

-Next, we allocated stores by their zip codes, and as expected, even inside Las Vegas, we can see that majority of them are located in Downton Las Vegas including the Strip area.
+Next, we allocated stores by their zip codes, and as expected, even inside Las Vegas, we can see that majority of them are located in Downton Las Vegas including the Strip area (89109, 89118, 89119).

 <img src="NV_star_valuecount.png" alt="top20onestar" width="600" height="400">

 Here, we see a basic distribution of ratigs over the stores in Las Vegas region.
+The mean seems to be low 4, which indicates that most of the stores are viewed favorably and creates a cycle where already well-reviewed restaurants garner more reviews and higher ratings.
+While badly reviewd stores are shunned ans have fewer ratings.

 <img src="NV_neighborhood.png" alt="top20fivestar" width="600" height="400">

-explanation
+Here, we allocated the stores in terms of their county inside Las Vegas.

 <img src="top10words_onestar.png" alt="top20onestar" width="600" height="400">
 <img src="top10words_fivestar.png" alt="top20fivestar" width="600" height="400">